What’s on in Sydney in November 2023

 Where: Roseville and Randwick

 The Big Bake Off

-If your viewing history includes the like of Sugar Rush and Cake Wars, we have the perfect activity for you this month.
+If your viewing history includes the likes of Sugar Rush and Cake Wars, we have the perfect activity for you this month.
 No experience is necessary to join one of these themed baking sessions, where you will compete for the champion title.

 Included is a glass of bubbly on arrival, tips from our chef and some take-home baked items.